Hives/makers-notes/feedback/pairing-feedback.md

 ### Lauren - Monday

 Bit of a rushed reflection as I was off to a process workshop.
 Lauren said I was very patient, allowing her to work through new things and come to a good understanding rather than rushing through.
 She also said my explanations helped her understand some of the new concepts, like the difference between classes/objects in Ruby and JavaScript, and e.g. JavaScript's `.prototype`.

+### Amy - Wednesday

+> You are a very calm and steady partner to work with, always willing to share your knowledge and time with everyone from the cohort.
+In today's session, as you were already comfortable with the initial subject area, I really appreciated that you were happy to go at a pace that worked for me, as a total newbie to this topic.
+It was great that you led the session while still providing time and space for me to work things out.
+I felt there was a good balance of giving me enough time/space (and then prompters) to work something out and then showing me something in action when I got stuck - the mix of the two helped me cement my understanding throughout the afternoon.
+Likewise, when we got onto content we both weren't familiar in, we worked together actively, sharing ideas and trying things out to see how things might work - this was fun!
+Equally when we had a different ideas about how something might go, we were both comfortable to share and discuss before settling on a way forward.
+You're a great pair and a pleasure to work with :slightly_smiling_face: